 Bath bombs are something that I’ve wanted to try making ever since the days when Lush was a big deal.
 Even though I rarely take baths, I like the idea of a scented, fancy-schmancy fizzy bath.
 But when I investigated how to make them, I was intimidated by the ingredient list, especially the citric acid.
 It sounded like something that would be difficult to find.
-Then I noticed that my local grocery stores (New Seasons, Whole Foods, and even Fred Meyer) have it right in the bulk spices sections.
+Then I noticed that my local grocery stores have it right in the bulk spices sections.
+It’s using for canning, so if you can’t find it, check the canning supplies.
 And aside from the essential oils, everything else should be available in any grocery store these days.

 So after buying all of the ingredients I needed, I figured I’d just follow one of the many tutorials I’d bookmarked online, and then I’d have bath bombs.
 Easier said than done when you live in a place that currently has 100% humidity.
 Water, in the bath or in the air, is the key ingredient to set off the fizzing reaction.
-Like NotMartha (who lives in damp Seattle), I had trouble keeping my bath bombs from slowly fizzing away while still in their molds.
-I tried a couple of recipes until I finally stumbled on this one at the top of the page, which I adapted to work for me.
+Like other bloggers who live in damp climates, I had trouble keeping my bath bombs from slowly fizzing away while still in their molds.
+I tried a couple of recipes until I finally stumbled on a winning formula.
 The key is that there is no liquid added other than the food coloring and essential oils.
-If you live in a dry climate you might need to use a different recipe with more water (I tried these: one, two, three), but this recipe was successful for me.
+If you live in a dry climate you might need to use a different recipe with more water, but this recipe was successful for me.

-I molded my bath bombs in a heart ice cube tray (from Ikea several years ago, but you can still buy one here), a heart cookie cutter, and a heart candy mold (the same one I used for these peanut butter wasabi ginger filled chocolates).
-If you want the traditional round shape instead, you can mold your bombs in fillable plastic ornaments (they also had them at Michaels before the holidays).
+I molded my bath bombs in a heart ice cube tray (from Ikea several years ago, but you can still buy one here), a heart cookie cutter, and a heart candy mold (the same one I used for these peanut butter wasabi ginger filled chocolates), or go crazy with the many fun-shaped ice cube molds you can find these days.
+If you want the traditional round shape instead, you can mold your bombs in fillable plastic ornaments, or a round ice cube mold.

 Makes 3-4 small bombs.